Nikokavouras/Responsive-template-eshop-home-page-/README.md

       - Press right click on the new folder and choose "git bash"
       - Run the command "git pull" to control repository updates.
 It must appears "Already up to date."
       - Open the folder in Visual Studio Code
+           - If you have windows, open the folder with Command Prompt and type "code ."

   - GIT ADD (OPTIONAL)
       - After your changes.
 Run the commnad "git add ." to add your changes (OPTIONAL)